StyraxBenzoin/Jalup_Vocab_Upgrade/README.md

 Go to each subdeck and select all cards, change note type to the 'Jalup' note we just made.
 Take care to map the correct fields.

-**IMPORTANT**: Take extra care when changing note type of the master deck.
-Some cards (I believe it's the first 250 cards, stage 1) use a different note type where there is no 'Notes' field like the other cards, so select these separately when changing note type and pay attention to the field mapping.
+**IMPORTANT**: Take extra care when changing note type of the master and champion deck.
+Some cards use a different note type where there is no 'Notes' or 'Audio' field like the other cards, so select these separately when changing note type and pay attention to the field mapping.
+It may be easier to select the cards by note type from the left hand window.

 <p align="center">
   <img src="https://github.com/StyraxBenzoin/Jalup_Vocab_Upgrade/assets/66492803/1d2b2556-4d11-4274-b0db-cd66caf4c53e" width=50% alt="Change note type">